sap-tutorials/Tutorials/tutorials/ai-core-launchpad-provisioning/ai-core-launchpad-provisioning.md

 ## Intro
 #### About SAP AI Core and SAP AI Launchpad
 SAP AI Core and SAP AI Launchpad are services which you can link to your BTP global account.
 SAP AI Core offers a powerful AI runtime which is natively integrated with SAP AI Launchpad.
 The launchpad offers an easy-to-use interface to manage AI workflow administration, processes, and tasks.

-#### How Does Free Tier Work?
-Both services are available as either free tier or standard (paid) plans.
-If you choose **free tier** plans, you can try out SAP AI Core and SAP AI Launchpad for free.

-After testing and evaluation, you can easily upgrade free tier to paid plans without losing your data or work.
-Note that creating an instance using a paid plan will incur costs.

-Boosters are available for both services to help you get started.
-Boosters are a set of guided interactive steps that enable you to select, configure, and consume services on SAP BTP.
-You can use boosters for both free tier and paid plans.
-In this tutorial, we'll use the boosters to set you up with free tier plans.

-For more information, see [Free Tier (SAP AI Core)](https://help.sap.com/docs/AI_CORE/2d6c5984063c40a59eda62f4a9135bee/4533adc472074698b355c70f04b2cf49.html?version=CLOUD) and [Free Tier (SAP AI Launchpad](https://help.sap.com/docs/AI_LAUNCHPAD/92d77f26188e4582897b9106b9cb72e0/87e4fb191e3746c0850f76642da96871.html?version=CLOUD)).

-#### Pre-read
-To find out more about free tier service plans, visit the [SAP Discovery Center](https://discovery-center.cloud.sap/#/serviceCatalog?provider=all&regions=all&category=freetierservices) and explore [SAP AI Launchpad](https://discovery-center.cloud.sap/serviceCatalog/sap-ai-launchpad?region=all) and [SAP AI Core](https://discovery-center.cloud.sap/serviceCatalog/sap-ai-core?region=all).

-> Remember, only community support is available for free tier service plans and these are not subject to Service Level Agreements.
-> Creating provisions for AI Core and Lauchpad using anything other than the Free Tier provision can incur costs.

 ---